Monday February 18, 2019

 When some bugs are detected on exploring the system, proper analysis and feedback are made in order to rectify the errors.

 The previous test result feedback helps testers to prepare for future tests and apply logical reasoning to guide the future of the software testing life cycle.

 Advantages of Exploratory Testing

 Disadvantages of Exploratory Testing

-There are some disadvantages related to exploratory testing which makes it a little harder to implement.
+There are some disadvantages related to exploratory testing which make it a little harder to implement.

 Exploratory testing does not follow a particular structure; however, there are a few steps that are common to each exploratory test.
 The preparation of exploratory tests is a 5 step process:

 1. Learning and classifying errors

 The first stage of exploratory testing is gathering the results of the previous exploratory test in order to learn the errors found in the past projects.
 Testers need to analyze these errors and understand the root causes of the bugs so that they can develop a test plan or strategy to test their system.

 2. Test Charter tool

 Test charter is a tool that is used to run exploratory tests.
 The stakeholders define the scope of the test and risks that need to be found using the test charter.
 Thus the charter should tell testers the following things:

 3. Time Box

 Time Boxing is the practice of setting a fixed amount of time known as a timebox during which a tester or a team of testers work together to find bugs.
 The time box session should not be interrupted and the testers should only focus on testing the system.

 The testers working in pairs or groups can come up with the most creative exploration techniques and device efficient solutions to the errors found.